meleyal/generative-music-with-javascript/website/book/primers/javascript.md

 Common use-cases cited for the Web Audio API are to bring music composition and audio editing tools (e.g. Ableton Live, Logic Pro) to the browser, as well as enabling real-time audio for games and VR.
-Beyond these obvious applications, bringing sound to the mix opens up another dimension for building a richer, more sensory web.
+Beyond these obvious applications, bringing sound to the mix opens up another dimension for building a more sensory web.

 ## The Web Audio API